apache/echarts-doc/en/option/partial/parallel.md

 {{use: partial-parallel-data-example}}

-Parallel coordinate system is suited to conduct visualization analysis on multidimensional data.
+Parallel coordinate is suited to conduct visualization analysis on multidimensional data.
 Every dimension (row) corresponds to an axis, every『data item』is a line, going through multiple axes.
 In this axis, data selection and other operations can be carried out, as following:

 ~[600x400](${galleryViewPath}doc-example/parallel-all&edit=1&reset=1)